huggingface/peft/examples/pissa_finetuning/README.md

 # Load an original pre-processed dodel:
 model = AutoModelForCausalLM.from_pretrained(...)

-# Configure the initialization method to "pissa", which may take several minutes to execute SVD:
+# Configure the initialization method to "pissa", which may take several minutes to execute SVD on the pre-trained model:
 lora_config = LoraConfig(init_lora_weights="pissa", ...)

 # Alternatively, execute fast SVD, which takes only a few seconds.
 The number of iterations determines the trade-off between the error and computation time: